chrisjchandler/unitmaker/README.md

-# UnitMaker - Go Test Generator
+# UnitMaker - Go Unit Test Template Generator

 ## Introduction
 UnitMaker is a Go application that automatically generates basic unit test templates for Go functions.
 It reads a Go source file, analyzes the functions, and creates corresponding test function skeletons in a `_test.go` file.
 This tool simplifies the process of starting unit tests in Go projects.